The Russian Novel

 Anna Karenina

 Tolstoy opens with a perfect sentence and never lets up.
 Anna’s affair and its consequences unfold against the full texture of Russian aristocratic and rural life.
-One of the great novels.
+Complete Dole translation — one of the great novels.

 Listen Free →